ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 Everyone was expecting this match to be extremely close, especially as it was a revenge match from Semifinals, where ::{ flag=JP }:: [Maimaing](https://osu.ppy.sh/users/14520910) came out on top at 7–5.

-However, this time around, the story of the match was very different, with both players winning their 6 respective picks.
+However, this time around, the story of the match was very different, with each player winning their 6 respective picks.
 An absurd sight to behold.

 ![](/wiki/shared/news/2025-05-06-expert-global-taiko-showdown-2025-concludes/maimaing-vs-kanten_07-1.png)